osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 Validating the Origin Installation
 ----------------------------------

-Do the following steps to verify that the cache is functional:
+Do the following steps to verify that the origin is functional:

 1. Start the origin using the following command: